ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 1 - Yabancı Dil I - Sorular.md

     - D-) He is friendly.
     - E-) He is a kind man.
     <hr />
-1. A: What do you think about the match tomorrow?&nbsp;<br />
+1. A: What do you think about the match tomorrow? <br />
 B: __________________________________ .<br />
 <strong>Diyalogda boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
     - **Cevap A-) Our team will win the match**